-Importers should apply for an IC for plants and plant products.
-The allowable import list is available both at the PPD notice board and at www.ppdmyanmar.org.
-Importers can apply for ICs at the Plant Quarantine Office, PPD in Rangoon and at Plant Quarantine offices at land border entry/exit inspection points.
+Importers should apply for an IC for plants and plant products Importers can apply for ICs at the Plant Quarantine Office, PPD in Rangoon and at Plant Quarantine offices at land border entry/exit inspection points.
 If the plants or plant products are not included in the PRA exemption lists, importers must submit pest risk data for the PRA when they apply for an IC.
 The IC must be sent by the national plant protection office of the exporting country, which issues phytosanitary certificates.
-The validity of an IC is 3 months with no options for extension.
-If the IC is expired before the shipment arrives, the importer must reapply for a new IC with the application fee of 30,000 Myanmar kyats (\$16).
+The validity of an IC is three months with no options for extension.
+If the IC is expired before the shipment arrives, the importer must reapply for a new IC and pay the application fee of 30,000 Myanmar kyats (\$14.2).